crabmusket/eightyeight.github.io/_posts/2014-01-21-you-may-say-im-a-monad.md

 `pure` is a lot like `fmap` - it turns `add` into a function that can operate on things in boxes.
 Then `<*>` is used to apply arguments to this new box-aware function.

-And because lifting functions with `pure` is so common, they even defined a special operator for it!
+I'll tell you the truth - you don't often see `pure` in the wild.
-It's called `<$>` to mirror the function application operator you're used to in regular pure Haskell, `$`:
+Usually you see its cousin, `<$>`, a fynonym for `fmap` that we can use in this situation It's called `<$>` to mirror the function application operator you're used to in regular pure Haskell, `$`.
+And it works like this:

     import Control.Applicative ((<$>), (<*>))
 	 z = add <$> x <*> y